-Michael's Map has been produced in a partnership between the University of Edinburgh and Skimstone Arts.
-It is based in a research project funded by the Economic and Social Research Council held by Charlotte Clarke and- Heather Wilkinson and in partnership with the Mental Health Foundation and Alzheimer Scotland (ES/L0T470X/1 — Inciting and disruption — developing participatory analysis of the experience of living with dementia and dementia care).
+Michael's Map was a partnership project between the University of Edinburgh and Skimstone Arts.
+It is based in a research project funded by the Economic and Social Research Council held by Charlotte Clarke and Heather Wilkinson and in partnership with the Mental Health Foundation and Alzheimer Scotland (ES/L0T470X/1 — Inciting and disruption — developing participatory analysis of the experience of living with dementia and dementia care).

 More information about the underpinning research is available at talkingdementia.org

 We would very much like to know how you use this film and what difference it makes to you.